 Unless you already have a smart coffee maker, you’d be impressed by what smart plugs can do.
 A smart plug lets you add your regular coffee maker to services like Google Home and Amazon Echo, earning the voice commands of Google Assistant or Amazon Alexa, respectively.
 So while you need to have a basic coffee maker compatible with smart plugs, most models should work.
-That said, read this guide to use a siphon coffee maker for a crafted, great-tasting, hot coffee.
+And knowing where to place your coffee maker in the kitchen will help you be able to keep an eye on the smart plug to ensure it is working.
+That said, read this guide to using a siphon coffee maker for a crafted, great-tasting, hot coffee.

 If your smart technology is unresponsive, make sure your wireless network is active.

 Tools: Wireless internet access, smartphone, a smart plug, coffee maker, coffee filter, coffee grounds

 Plug your smart plug into the wall outlet nearest to your coffee maker.
 You should see a blinking indicator light in pairing mode.
 Your plug might also have a power button you need to press for pairing.

 Open your preferred smart home app, and add the smart plug to it.
 Once connected, your smart plug should function with voice commands or remote power.